-Hoxha is now known to have become a senior commander of Islamic State and one of the faces of the group’s recruitment efforts, according to federal court records.
+Hoxha is now known to have become a senior commander of ISIS and one of the faces of the group’s recruitment efforts, according to federal court records.
 Hoxha left the United States on April 6, 2015.
-Four days later, he was in an Islamic State training camp.
+Four days later, he was in an ISIS training camp.
 Within just six months, according to multiple law-enforcement officials, he was featured in that gruesome video.

 As cases of Islamic State supporters continue to trickle through the American justice system, details are slowly emerging of both the extent of American involvement in the upper echelons of the group and the role of recruitment and mobilization networks in the country.
-Investigations have already uncovered the stories of Americans like John Georgelas and Abdullah Ramo Pazara, both of whom were part of wider jihadi networks in America and eventually reached relatively high-ranking and influential positions within the Islamic State hierarchy.
+Investigations have already uncovered the stories of Americans such as John Georgelas and Abdullah Ramo Pazara, both of whom were part of wider jihadi networks in America and eventually reached relatively high-ranking and influential positions within the ISIS hierarchy.

-While the ISIS presence in America is often characterized by so-called “lone wolves,” attackers who claim allegiance to the Islamic State but show little formal connections either to its operatives overseas or other likeminded Americans, stories like that of Zulfi Hoxha are a reminder of the existence and importance of jihadist recruitment networks in the United States.
-The extent of these networks does not compare to those in Europe, but they nonetheless play a crucial role in recruiting and mobilizing American foreign fighters for ISIS, who number in the dozens.
+While the ISIS presence in America is often characterized by so-called lone wolves, attackers who claim allegiance to the Islamic State but show little formal connections to either its operatives overseas or other like-minded Americans, stories such as that of Zulfi Hoxha are a reminder of the existence and importance of jihadist recruitment networks in the U.S. The extent of these networks does not compare to those in Europe, but they nonetheless play a crucial role in recruiting and mobilizing American foreign fighters for ISIS, who number in the dozens.
 Indeed, the majority of American foreign fighters we have identified had close connections to other American supporters of ISIS prior to their departure.
 Some, like Hoxha, made these connections through the internet and, via their new contacts, were able to liaise with ISIS facilitators who helped them travel to Syria.